CyberFlameGO/svnpython/Doc/library/pkgutil.rst

    returned.
 Items are only appended to the copy at the end.

    It is assumed that ``sys.path`` is a sequence.
-Items of ``sys.path`` that are not (Unicode or 8-bit) strings referring to existing directories are ignored.
+Items of ``sys.path`` that are not strings referring to existing directories are ignored.
 Unicode items on ``sys.path`` that cause errors when used as filenames may cause this function to raise an exception (in line with :func:`os.path.isdir` behavior).

 .. function:: get_data(package, resource)

    Get a resource from a package.

-   This is a wrapper for the :pep:`302` loader :func:`get_data` API.
+   This is a wrapper for the PEP 302 loader :func:`get_data` API.
 The package argument should be the name of a package, in standard module format (foo.bar).
 The resource argument should be in the form of a relative filename, using ``/`` as the path separator.
 The parent directory name